vmware-archive/kube-prod-runtime/docs/components.md

 #### Networking

-Kibana exposes port `5601/tcp` internally to the Kubernetes cluster, but allows access from the Internet via HTTP/S by means of a Kubernetes Ingress controller.
+Kibana exposes port `5601/tcp` internally to the Kubernetes cluster, but allows external access via HTTP/S by means of a Kubernetes Ingress controller.
 Kibana connects to the Elasticsearch cluster via the `elasticsearch-logging` Kubernetes Service defined in the Elasticsearch manifest.

 #### Storage